Tukarambarure/Tukarambarure/README.md

 # Hi there 👋

 Over the past two years as a Cloud DevOps Engineer, I've been deeply involved in architecting cloud solutions from the ground up, including leading a significant cloud migration project on Dessault Systems's Outscale cloud.
-My expertise lies in automating infrastructure, deployment pipelines and ensuring system reliability through comprehensive monitoring,building production ready Outscale machine images creating reusable machine images for rapid deployment.
+My expertise lies in automating multi-cloud infrastructure, deployment pipelines and ensuring system reliability through comprehensive monitoring,building production ready Outscale machine images creating reusable machine images for rapid deployment.

 Tools & technologies i have worked with :